NadineDreyer/UdacityAdventureGame/README.md

 # UdacityAdventureGame
+Created an adventure game for my nano degree - introduction to programming.

 To run adventure_game.py open a console, navigate to the directory where adventure_game.py was saved and type "python3 adventure_game.py".